changliao1025/pyflowline/docs/algorithm/algorithm.rst

 Flowline vertex extraction
 ==============================

-The vertices that make up flowline are used in several algorithms.
-Among them, the start and end vertices of a flowline also define the flowline type.
+The vertices that make up flowlines are used in several algorithms.
+Among them, a flowline's start and end vertices also define the flowline type.

 * If the start vertex has no upstream, the flowline is a headwater.
 * If the start or end vertex has only one upstream or downstream, it is a middle flowline and can be merged with others.